If you panic when you get a splint referral, this course is for you!

-Accepted by many professional credentialing organizations and state professional regulatory boards.
-Check with your state board/credentialing agency to verify.
-Certificate of attendance will be issued to all participants upon completion of the course and may be used for CEU verification of credits.
-CE Credits vary by state.
+This course is accepted by many professional credentialing organizations and state professional regulatory boards.
+Rules and regulations change frequently without notification, and apply differently to live and online courses.
+Please check with your state board to confirm accuracy of this list and acceptance of contact hours.
+Certificate of Attendance will be issued to all participants upon completion of the course and may be used for CEU verification of credits.
+CE credits vary by state.
 Please check with your state board/certifying agency to confirm conversion of contact hours to CE.
 See links below.

 Physical Therapy Board of California: The Physical Therapy Board of California recognizes Rehab Education, LLC as an approval agency to approve providers offering continuing competency courses for CA licensed PTs and PTAs.
 This course is approved for 14 contact hours.

 Illinois State Board of Physical Therapy: Approved CE Sponsor by Illinois State Board of Physical Therapy, Division of Professional Regulations, Approval #216.000227.
 (Course must be taken prior to 09-30-2014)